INTERNATIONAL CONSORTIUM ON LANDSLIDES

 c) preparation of an annual report of the scientific and administrative activities of ICL; and

-d) dissemination of the results of landslide studies undertaken by/through ICL.
+d) dissemination of the results of landslide studies undertaken by or through ICL.

-18. In order to report and disseminate the activities and achievements of ICL, a General Assembly shall be convened once every three years by inviting Members, Associates and Supporters of ICL, individual members within those organizations and all levels of co-operating organizations and individual researchers, engineers and administrators.
-The General Assembly will receive reports on ICL’s activities and provide a forum for open discussion and new initiatives from all participants.
+18. In order to report and disseminate the activities and achievements of ICL, a World Landslide Forum (WLF) shall be convened once every three years by inviting ICL Members and ICL Supporting organizations, individual members within those organizations and all levels of co-operating organizations and individual researchers, engineers and administrators.
+The World Landslide Forum will receive reports on ICL’s activities and provide a forum for open discussion and new initiatives from all participants.

-19. Symposia and Field Workshops shall be organised annually or as appropriate at/or between the General Assemblies, in order to present the scientific and technological progress achieved through ICL activities and to disseminate new proposals and new scientific initiatives.
+19. Symposia and Field Workshops shall be organised annually or as appropriate at/or between the World Landslide Fora, in order to present the scientific and technological progress achieved through ICL activities and to disseminate new proposals and new scientific initiatives.

 20. The Officers of ICL shall consist of the President and Vice Presidents, the Executive Director, the Treasurer and the Immediate Past President.
 They shall meet and communicate as often as is deemed necessary.